het-tanis/prolug-labs/Linux-Labs/212-public-private-keys-with-ssh/step1/text.md

 2. Verify that the keys are cryptographically similar.

-3. Regenerate a public that has been lost for a private key that you have kept protected.
+3. Regenerate a public key that has been lost for a private key that you have kept protected.

 <br>